SamuelSwartzberg/flashcardifying_text_temp/inf/data/data-types/data-types.md

 ## subsets

 A supertype/subtype is a data type whose possible values are a superset/subset of those of another data type.
+The top/bottom type is the supertype/subtype of all other types, accepting all/no values.